-- If a student becomes ill after arriving at school, he/she should report to the nurse's office. - If the student is too ill to remain in school, the nurse will contact the parent/guardian, and the student will be allowed to go home. - If the student does not clock out through the attendance office, he/she will be classified as UNEXCUSED.
-Any classroom work missed will be made up during Tutorial Session.
+- If a student becomes ill after arriving at school, he/she should report to the nurse's office. - If the student is too ill to remain in school, the nurse will contact the parent/guardian, and the student will be allowed to go home. - Any classroom work missed is expected to be made up.